garden-io/garden/docs/reference/action-types/Deploy/kubernetes.md

 You can either (or both) specify the manifests as part of the `garden.yml` configuration, or you can refer to one or more files with existing manifests.

-Note that if you include the manifests in the `garden.yml` file, you can use [template strings](https://docs.garden.io/bonsai-0.13/using-garden/variables-and-templating) to interpolate values into the manifests.
+Note that if you include the manifests in the `garden.yml` file, you can use [template strings](https://docs.garden.io/bonsai-0.13/config-guides/variables-and-templating) to interpolate values into the manifests.

 If you need more advanced templating features you can use the [helm](./helm.md) Deploy type.

 Below is the full schema reference for the action.
-For an introduction to configuring Garden, please look at our [Configuration guide](../../../using-garden/configuration-overview.md).

 `kubernetes` actions also export values that are available in template strings.
 See the [Outputs](#outputs) section below for details.